COMP311/lab-0/README.md

 ## Digital tutorial

-The first time you start Digital, you should be greeted with a built-in tutorial.
-If it does not show up, start it by clicking View > Start Tutorial.
+The first time you start Digital, you will be greeted with a built-in tutorial.
+If you do not see it, start it by clicking View > Start Tutorial.

 Complete the tutorial, which shows you how to build and simulate a simple circuit with an XOR gate, 2 inputs, and 1 output.